top of page

 How we breathe plays an important part of learning how to practice Pranyama.
 The 'Ujayi' breath is a technique that can be used throughout most Pranayama breathing exercises and also when practising Asana (postures).

 Ujayi breath is one of the classical pranayamas and is very good for the removal of phlegm, mucus, cold and damp from the body.
 Ujjayi breathing involves contracting the throat slightly and this in turn creates heat in the throat region.
+As the hot air that passes through into your lungs it will dry up any mucus that may have built up.

 It also allows the practitioner to control the breath for longer periods.